chuchen2017/chuchen2017.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I am Chen Chu (初晨), a Master student at State Key Laboratory of Resources and Environmental Information System (LREIS), Institute of Geographic Sciences and Natural Resources Research (IGSNRR), Chinese Academy of Sciences.
+I am `Chen Chu` (初晨), a Master student at State Key Laboratory of Resources and Environmental Information System (LREIS), Institute of Geographic Sciences and Natural Resources Research (IGSNRR), Chinese Academy of Sciences.
 My research interests include human mobility modeling, interpretable spatiotemporal prediction, and spatiotemporal data mining.

 I really enjoy exploring all kinds of spatial data.
 And I am crazy about using the most advanced Artifical Intelligence algorithms to solve spatial data tasks.

-Standing in the intersection of GIScience and AI, I believe the reaserch of GeoAI has come to a turning point.
+Standing in the intersection of {GIScience} and 'AI', I believe the reaserch of GeoAI has come to a turning point.

 The basic laws in Geography have been widely applied in directing human development.
 While